clw8998/NER-Step-by-Step/README.md

 PLEASE NOTE THAT ALL OF THE FOLLOWING EXPERIMENTS ARE EVEN RUN ON A **4BIT** QUANTIZED **7B** MODEL.

 TODO:
+- [ ] Consider adjust the output format or prompt for third response.
+Currently, it is somehow so unstable :(
 - [ ] Implement a product-based RAG: BERT + product dataset (e.g. Coupang, Ruten, PChome, etc.)
 - [ ] Implement a knowledge-based RAG: BERT + in-domain corpus (e.g. Wikipedia, 萬物皆可萌, etc.)
 - [ ] Optimize prompt templates.
 Minimalize the number of tokens.